bitcoinj/bitcoinj.github.io/working-with-the-wallet.md

 The default coin selector bitcoinj provides (`Wallet.DefaultCoinSelector`) implements a relatively safe policy: it requires at least one confirmation for any transaction to be considered for selection, except for transactions created by the wallet itself which are considered spendable as long as it was seen propagating across the network.
 This is the balance you get back when you use `getBalance(BalanceType.AVAILABLE)` or the simplest form, `getBalance()` - it's the amount of money that the spend creation methods will consider for usage.
 The reason for this policy is as follows:

-1. You trust your own transactions implicitly, as you "know" you are yourself trustworthy.
+1. You trust your own transactions implicitly, as you "know" you are trustworthy.
 However, it's still possible for bugs and other things to cause you to create unconfirmable transactions - for instance if you don't include sufficient fees.
 Therefore we don't want to spend change outputs unless we saw that network nodes relayed the transaction, giving a high degree of confidence that it will be mined upon.
 2. For other transactions, we wait until we saw at least one block because in SPV mode, you cannot check for yourself that a transaction is valid.
 If your internet connection was hacked, you might be talking to a fake Bitcoin network that feeds you a nonsense transaction which spends non-existent Bitcoins.
 Please read the [SecurityModel](/security-model) article to learn more about this.
 Waiting for the transaction to appear in a block gives you confidence the transaction is real.
 The original Bitcoin client waits for 6 confirmations, but this value was picked at a time when mining hash rate was much lower and it was thus much easier to forge a small fake chain.
 We've not yet heard reports of merchants being defrauded using invalid blocks, so waiting for one block is sufficient.

 The default coin selector also takes into account the age of the outputs, in order to maximise the probability of your transaction getting confirmed in the next block.

 The default selector is somewhat customisable via subclassing.
 But normally the only customisation you're interested in is being able to spend unconfirmed transactions.
-If your application knows the money you're receiving is valid via some other mechanism (e.g. you are connected to a trusted node), or you just don't care about fraud because the value at stake is very low, then you can call `Wallet.allowSpendingUnconfirmedTransactions()` to make the wallet drop the 1-block policy.
+If your application knows the money you're receiving is valid via some other mechanism (e.g. you are connected to a trusted node), or you just don't care about fraud because the value at stake is very low, then you can call `Wallet.allowSpendingUnconfirmedTransactions()` to make the wallet use a different selector that drops the 1-block policy.

 You can also choose the coin selector on a per-payment basis, using the `SendRequest.coinSelector` field.

 As a consequence of all of the above, if you query the `AVAILABLE` balance immediately after doing a `PeerGroup.broadcastTransaction`, you are likely to see a balance lower than what you anticipate, as you're racing the process of broadcasting the transacation and seeing it propagate across the network.
 If you instead call `getBalance()` after the returned `ListenableFuture<Transaction>` completes successfully, you will see the balance you expect.

+The difference between `AVAILABLE_SPENDABLE` and `AVAILABLE` variants is whether the wallet considers outputs for which it does not have the keys.
+In a "watching wallet", the wallet may be tracking the balance of another wallet elsewhere by watching for the public keys.
+By default, watched addresses/scripts/keys are considered to be a part of the balance even though attempting to spend those outputs would fail.
+The only time these two notions of balance differ is if you have a mix of private keys and public-only keys in your wallet: this can occur when writing advanced contracts based applications but otherwise should never crop up.

 ##Using fees